Ammo in Apex Legends: Types, rarity and differences cover image

 Apex Legends ammo is not all the same!
 We breakdown the types, rarity and differences between them from bullet drop to damage.

-With an ever changing weapon meta, an important component to Apex Legends is ammo.
+With an ever changing weapon meta, it's crucial that you rock the right Ammo in Apex Legends.
 Every weapon utilizes different ammunition.
 Some legends prefer fighting up close, and others sniping from distance.
-Regardless of your playstyle, it's important to know details surrounding your favorite weapons and their ammo.

 What is the loot distribution for the different ammo types?